 A player who strikes the pin while putting green will face a penalty.
 This is the reason why the pin is removed from the hole during putting.

-14#Be Prepared to Putt on Time
+14# Be Prepared to Putt on Time

 Everyone follows different routines on the green such as different numbers of practice swings, the way they read the putt, line up etc. Ideally, don’t wait till it’s your turn to start your own routine.
 Give a quick read to your putt and green while you wait, make your practice swings, check the line and be ready.

-15#Finishing Up the Putt
+15# Finishing Up the Putt

 If anyhow you miss your putt and you are in between a foot or 2, you can simply ask other golfers if you should proceed to finish it out.
 You really don’t need to wait for everyone’s putt if you miss yours.
 However, if you feel like you’ll be needing a moment to regroup and read the new put, you can do that.

-Well, these are the major 15 golf etiquette rules that every golfer should follow.
+Well, these are the major 15 golf Course etiquette playing through rules that every golfer should follow.
 Don’t get intimidated by this long list.
 Golf is not an easy game.
 Give your best effort to keep track of these rules and regulations.
 If you are a newbie, make sure you understand all the basic golf etiquette on the tee box before you hit the course.